Computational human phantom: Stylized (first-generation) computational phantoms

 The very first generation computational phantoms were developed to address the need to better assess organ doses from internally deposited radioactive materials in workers and patients.
 Until the late 1950s, the ICRP still used very simple models.
 In these calculations, each organ of the body was assumed to be represented as a sphere with an "effective radius".
 The radionuclide of interest was assumed to be located at the center of the sphere and the "effective absorbed energy" was calculated for each organ.
 Phantoms such as the Shepp-Logan Phantom were used as models of a human head in the development and testing of image reconstruction algorithms.
 However, scientists attempted to model individual organs of the body and ultimately the entire human body in a realistic manner, the efforts of which led to stylized anthropomorphic phantoms that resemble the human anatomy.

 In general, stylized computational phantom is a mathematical representation of the human body which, when coupled with a Monte Carlo radiation transport computer code, can be used to track the radiation interactions and energy deposition in the body.
 The feature of stylized computational phantom is finely tuned by adjusting individual parameters of the mathematical equations, which describes the volume, position, and shape of individual organs.
 Stylized computational phantom has a long history of development through the 1960s to 1980s.

 MIRD phantom

-The MIRD phantom was developed by Fisher and Snyder at Oak Ridge National Laboratory (ORNL) in the 1960s with 22 internal organs and more than 100 sub-regions.
+The MIRD phantom was developed by Fisher and Snyder at Oak Ridge National Laboratory in the 1960s with 22 internal organs and more than 100 sub-regions.
 It is the first anthropomorphic phantom representing a hermaphrodite adult for internal dosimetry.